 Mr. Herschlein also serves as an integral member of both the firm's Life Sciences group and Product Liability Litigation group.
-In 2014, the Life Sciences group was recognized as practice group of the year by Law360.
-Similarly, the Product Liability group was recognized in 2013 as "Product Liability Practice Group of the Year" by Law360 and was one of eight practice groups to be shortlisted for "Product Liability Firm of the Year" at the 2013 Chambers USA Awards for Excellence.
+The Product Liability group was recognized in 2019 as "Product Liability Practice Group of the Year" by Law360 and was selected "Product Liability Firm of the Year" at the 2019 Chambers USA Awards for Excellence.

 Mr. Herschlein has substantial experience representing manufacturers in product liability lawsuits in state and federal courts, including the trial of individual claims and the coordination of the nationwide defense and multidistrict litigation proceedings of hundreds of cases arising from the recall of medical devices, pharmaceutical products, and consumer products, among others.

 Mr. Herschlein received his JD from St. John's University School of Law, where he was an Articles Editor for the Law Review.

 - The controlling class of noteholders of Zohar III Corp. in bankruptcy-court litigation involving management and control of the Zohar fund.